Data Protection Declaration

 1. Description and scope of data processing

-Alternatively, it is possible to contact us using the email address provided.
+It is possible to contact us using the email address provided.
 In this case, the user’s personal data sent along with the email are stored.
 We would like to inform you that emails are transmitted in non-encrypted form.
 If we receive an email from you, we assume that we are entitled to answer it by email.

 In this context, no data are passed on to third parties.
 The data are used exclusively to process the conversation.